 The ACCP and SCCM, defined SIRS in 1992.
 The symptoms included in this definition have to include at least two or more of the following according to eMedicine from Medscape:

 Fever between 38 degrees Celsius to 36 degrees Celsius (97 to 100 degrees Fahrenheit)

 20 breaths per minute or PACO2 level of less than 32 mm Hg

 Abnormal white blood cell count

 They also wanted to include cases in which the inflammatory response was caused by ischemia, trauma or other causes other than infection from toxins.

 Herbal Remedies for Healthy Inflammatory Response

 Many inflammatory response sufferers take over-the-counter pain relievers such as aspirin and ibuprofen.
 However, these drugs can sometimes have undesirable long-terms side effects.
-To avoid these drugs, many individuals turn to natural remedies such as turmeric, ginger, boswellin and other combination remedies.
+To avoid these drugs, many individuals try taking other natural herbs such as turmeric, ginger, boswellin and other combination remedies, but do they help?